DataDog/documentation/content/en/synthetics/browser_tests/_index.md

    - For a large laptop device, the dimensions are 1440 pixels x 1100 pixels.
    - For a tablet device, the dimensions are 768 pixels x 1020 pixels.
    - For a small mobile device, the dimensions are 320 pixels x 550 pixels.
-6. Select **managed and private locations**: Set locations around the world that are managed by Datadog or create [private locations][1] to run your browser test from custom locations or inside private networks.
+6. Select **managed and private locations**: Select locations around the world that are managed by Datadog or create [private locations][1] to run your browser test from custom locations or inside private networks.

    {{% managed-locations %}}